Costs & Pricing

 How to Vet a Foundation Repair Contractor in Texas

-A homeowner and a contractor reviewing paperwork on a clipboard outside a suburban Texas home, natural sunlight, professional
+A homeowner and a contractor reviewing paperwork on a clipboard outside a suburban Texas home, natural sunlight

 • General liability insurance and workers comp - ask for certificates and verify them with the insurer, not just a photocopy